Connectors

 --restart

-Adds the LLM judge as a second pass on regex-flagged prompts.
-Costs a few cents per turn; cuts false positives meaningfully on semantic jailbreaks regex misses.
+Adds the configured LLM judge as a second pass on regex-flagged prompts.
+Latency and provider cost depend on the selected judge model.

 defenseclaw policy activate strict